Kreusada/Kreusada-Cogs/docs/cog_unicodelookup.rst

 .. note::

-    This guide was last updated for version 1.1.0.
-Ensure that you are up to date by running ``[p]cog update wordbase``.
+    This guide was last updated for version 1.0.0.
+Ensure that you are up to date by running ``[p]cog update unicodelookup``.

     If there is something missing, or something that needs improving in this documentation, feel free to create an issue `here <https://github.com/Kreusada/Kreusada-Cogs/issues>`_.